British sitcom: Butterflies

 Written by Carla Lane who had previously created the successful The Liver Birds sitcom, the Butterflies series which ran on BBC2 for 27 episodes plus 2 specials in from November 1978 to October 1983, is about the day-to-day life of a comfortable middle-class family treated in a bittersweet style.
-The show stars Wendy Craig (Not in Front of the Children (1967–1970), ...And Mother Makes Three (1971–1973), and ...And Mother Makes Five from 1974 to 1976), as Rita, a non-working wife in a mid-life crisis, with Geoffrey Palmer as her her dentist and amateur lepidopterist husband.
+The show stars Wendy Craig (Not in Front of the Children (1967–1970), ...And Mother Makes Three (1971–1973), and ...And Mother Makes Five from 1974 to 1976), as Rita, a non-working wife in a mid-life crisis, with Geoffrey Palmer (The Fall and Rise of Reginald Perrin and As Time Goes By) as her dentist and amateur lepidopterist husband.
 The main theme is Rita's friendship with her secret confidant Leonard, a divorced businessman who wants an affair with her, played by Bruce Montague, and the coming of age of her two teenage sons, Adam played by Nicholas Lyndhurst (co-star of the BBC sitcom Only Fools and Horses), and Russell played by Andrew Hall.
 The show received a BAFTA nomination for Best Television Comedy Series in 1981.